dsl-unibe-ch/vibe-documentation/docs/getting-started/quick_start.md

     * **Email on start**: May your session be in the queue for a period of time and be notified when start.
 Introduce in this filed a valid email address and you will receive a notification when your session is being initialized.

+## Launching the desktop

+Once you have define the resources and time for your VIBE desktop, click on the button Launch.
+The desktop may take few minutes to launch depending on the current usage.
+Adjust the compression and image quality and click on the button "Launch VIBE desktop".
+A new window in your browser will be open displaying the VIBE desktop.

+!!! note
+    Show the "launch the VIBE desktop" form.

+## Interact with VIBE

+VIBE behave as an usual desktop in a linux environment.
+You can browse files, open files and navigate the internet.
+However, the power of VIBE relies in its dedicated applications for Bioimage analysis already preinstalled and ready to use.
+In addition, VIBE has an integrated terminal emulator where more advanced users can script and run commands via the command line.

+!!! note
+    show  screenshot showing the VIBE desktop menu, etc

+VIBE, as a service attached to the UBELIX cluster, is connected directly to the Research storage.
+You can explore your research storage folder and open dataset from there.

+Let's open an example image and visualize it in napari for instance.

+## Closing your session

+There exist few ways to close your VIBE session.
+1. Via the **VIBE graphical user interface**.
+Go to the menu bar and click on Applications -> Log out.
+A new window will appears prompting you to leave log out. click "Log Out".
+Leave the "Save session fo future logins" if you want to reopen the last applications used in your next session.
+2. Via **"My Interactive sessions"** in OpenOndemand: Go to "My interactive Sessions" in the main tab of OpenOndemand and just click on the red delete button that monitors your live session.
+3. Via the **Jobs manager tool** in OpenOndemand: Go to Jobs on the main window and click on "Active Jobs".
+There you will see all the job you are currently running.
+Identify the job that runs the VIBE desktop either by the name <vibe-desktop-dev> or by the job ID.
+To stop your job click on the red trash can button located at the right end of the entry under the "Actions" column

 ## Full video